osmandapp/web/main/docs/user/map/tracks/track-context-menu.md

 This feature allows you to calculate elevation profile for GPX track offline for any terrain between 70 degrees north latitude and 70 degrees south latitude, based on [Terrain map data](../../plugins/topography.md#how-to-download). *Terrain maps (3D) should be previously downloaded*.

 1. Download [Terrain maps(3D)](../../plugins/topography.md#download-maps) for the required region.
-2. If the track does not contain any altitude data, go to the track context menu (*Track Context menu → <Translate android="true" ids="shared_string_gpx_track,altitude,get_altitude_data"/>*), select *Use Terrain maps*, and after the calculation you will get a track graph based on the terrain data.
+2. If the track does not contain any altitude data, go to the track context menu (*Track context menu → <Translate android="true" ids="shared_string_gpx_track,altitude,get_altitude_data"/>*), select *Use Terrain maps*, and after the calculation you will get a track graph based on the terrain data.
   ![Track graph altitude Android](@site/static/img/personal/tracks/calculate_elevation_2.png)   ![Track graph altitude Android](@site/static/img/personal/tracks/calculate_elevation_10.png)   <!--![Track graph altitude Android](@site/static/img/personal/tracks/calculate_elevation_4.png)  ![Track graph altitude Android](@site/static/img/personal/tracks/calculate_elevation_3.png) -->
 3. If you are creating a route with the [*Plan a route*](../../plan-route/create-route.md#graph) tool using the *Straight line* method and there is no elevation data on the graph, you need to:
     - Tap *Get elevation data*, then select *Use Terrain maps*.